 Number of Employees

-More employees means greater employer's liability exposure.
-Tiling work involves heavy lifting, silica dust, and power tool hazards that can cause workplace injuries and occupational illness.
+More staff increases workers compensation and employer liability exposure.
+Tiling work involves heavy lifting, silica dust and power tool hazards that can cause workplace injuries and occupational illness.

 📋